 The Dean’s Cup is awarded annually to the Penn Veterinary Classes with the greatest giving participation percentage from each decade.
-Each year, the winning classes are engraved on the Cup, which is proudly displayed on campus in the Dean's office throughout the year.
+Each year, the winning classes are acknowledged at Alumni Weekend by the Dean.

 All gifts made between July 1 and June 30 count toward Class Gift totals.